proycon/clam/docs/source/serviceconfiguration.rst

    OAUTH_CLIENT_SECRET = "donotsharewithanyone"
    OAUTH_CLIENT_URL = "https://yourwebservice"

-Your identity provider will also ask your for a redirect URL, use the ``/login`` endpoint of your CLAM webservice there. ``OAUTH_CLIENT_URL`` is the full URL to your webservice as it is also known to the identity provider (minus the redirect endpoint).
+Your identity provider will also ask your for a redirect URL, use the ``/login`` endpoint of your CLAM webservice there (without trailing slash). ``OAUTH_CLIENT_URL`` is the full URL to your webservice as it is also known to the identity provider (minus the redirect endpoint).

 Note that OAuth2 by definition requires HTTPS, therefore, it can not be used with the built-in webserver but requires being embedded in a